mat1jaczyyy/lpp-performance-cfw/README.md

 ## Issues

-The firmware currently lacks a very small amount of features from the stock firmware, which could be implemented if there is a demand.
-If you want to add the following features to the firmware yourself, feel free to fork the repository and submit a pull request when you're done.
-* Due to lack of external MIDI synthesizers, I am unable to test the MIDI DIN/DOUT ports and thus won't support them (for now).
-* Some Setup parameters found on the stock firmware are not implemented in order to simplify the firmware, including:
+Some Setup parameters found on the stock firmware are not implemented in order to simplify the firmware, including:
     * Channel selection for all modes
     * Pad Lighting setting for stock Standalone modes
-    * Settings for unimplemented features (MIDI DIN/DOUT ports)

 For any other issues or new feature requests, submit an issue report.